twbs/bootstrap/README.md

 This is a convenience method for watching just Less files and automatically building them whenever you save.
 Requires the Watchr gem.

 Contributing
 ------------

-Please make all pull requests against wip-* branches.
-Also, if your unit test contains javascript patches or features - you must include relevant unit tests.
+Please submit all pull requests against *-wip branches.
+If your unit test contains javascript patches or features, you must include relevant unit tests.
 Thanks!

 Authors